the-turing-way/the-turing-way/reproducible_environments.md

 ### What is Docker?

-There are a number of different options available for creating and working with containers.
+There are a number of different tools available for creating and working with containers.
 We will focus on Docker, which is widely used, but be aware that others such as Singularity also exist.
 Singularity is sometimes preferred for use on HPC systems as it does not need `sudo` permissions to be run, while Docker does.

 In Docker the recipe files used to generate images are known as Dockerfiles, and should be called `Dockerfile`.

-regardless of any customized settings that machine might have that could differ from the machine used for writing and testing the code.

-For developers, it means that they can focus on writing code without worrying about the system that it will ultimately be running on.
+[DockerHub](https://hub.docker.com/) hosts a great many pre-made images which can be downloaded and build upon, such as [images](https://hub.docker.com/_/ubuntu) of Ubuntu machines.
+This makes the process of writing Dockerfiles relatively easy since users very rarely need to start from scratch.